Interstate 94 in Wisconsin: Speed limits

 The speed limit on I-94 from the Minnesota border to the Waukesha–Milwaukee county border is 70 mph.
 Entering Milwaukee County, the limit decreases to 55 mph.
 The limit is 55 mph until just west of the Marquette Interchange, where it decreases to 50 mph.
 This 50 mph limit continues to the Airport Interchange, where it increases to 55 mph.
-Between Rawson and Drexel avenues, the limit increases to 70 mph and maintains this limit to the Illinois state lne.
+Between Rawson and Drexel avenues, the limit increases to 70 mph and maintains this limit to the Illinois state line.

 History

 I-94 was the first section of the Interstate Highway System completed within the state of Wisconsin.
 This 1 mi section, near Johnson Creek in Jefferson County, was built in 1958.
 The route was added segment-by-segment over the years and was completed to its current alignment on November 4, 1969.
 The routing through Milwaukee displaced thousands of residents and businesses.
 A 1 mi stretch between Lincoln and Greenfield avenues displaced 411 homes and 45 businesses.
 Milwaukee continues to see millions of dollars in lost tax revenue as a result of the freeway routing through the heart of the city.

 From 2004 until 2008, a portion of I-94 in Milwaukee was reconstructed as a part of the Marquette Interchange project.
 Shortly after from 2009 to 2021, the 35 mi of I-94 between the Mitchell Interchange and the Illinois state line were widened from six to eight lanes, including a complete rebuild of the roadway and reconstruction of frontage roads and interchanges including a new design of the Mitchell Interchange in Milwaukee County.
+This project cost approximately $1.8 billion.
+Based on the high cost and limited benefits, this project was included in the Public Interest Research Groups list of highway boondoggles.

 The Wisconsin stretch of Interstate 94 has been called one of the most dangerous highways in the region by several media outlets, as 115 crashes and 132 fatalities have been reported on the highway over a 10-year stretch of time.

+In the 2020s, the entire I-94 corridor was designated as an Alternative Fuel Corridor for electric vehicles.